What are the top ten tourist spots you must see in Barlig, Mountain Province?

 If you need further information that may help in setting up your itinerary to the tourist spots in Barlig, simply ask them on the comment section below.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.
 I will be more than glad and willing to answer them whenever I can:)

-You may also message the municipal tourism office through their FB Page, Barlig Tourism.
-Or contact Mr. Jess Valdez, Acting Tourism Officer, through his no: 0995 362 6488 or email him at email@example.com.
+You may also message the tourism office on their facebook page called, Barlig Tourism.
+Or contact Ms. Jansen Focad, Tourism Officer, through her no: 09264004717.

 - Lias (Barlig): The Rustic Paradise of the Hinterlands